Long-time asymptotics and stability for the sine-Gordon equation: Acknowledgements

 \section{Acknowledgements}

 G.C. was supported by Fields Institute for Research in Mathematical Sciences via Thematic Program on Mathematical Hydrodynamics.
 Part of this work was done when the third author was visiting the department of mathematics, University of Toronto.
 The third author wants to thank the department for their hospitality and Catherine Sulem for the financial support.
+We would also like to thank Claudio Mu\~noz, Dmitry Pelinovsky, Wilhelm Schlag for helpful suggestions.
+We are very grateful to the editor and the anonymous referees whose detailed comments improve the presentation of the paper significantly.